abbasidd/DOCS/README.md

     make test           # build and run integration tests omnia # for running the omnia
     ```

+  `cat $(which omnia)` and open the parent dictory in last line command
+  You shuld have to change the setzer path in nix store where omnia is present
+  file name that will be changed : exec/source-setzer and bin/omnia
+  add `/usr/local/bin/setzer` in PATH enviroment variable.

 > So  You should have spire, you will get it from this repository: https://github.com/makerdao/oracle-suite.git.
 After that you have to configure it. the guide is in the mentioned file named spire.md and sample config file named spire_feed1.json.

 >**you should have to export these env variable in your terminal**